zepinglee/citeproc-js/manual/citeproc-doc.rst

 ``./test.py -r`` command.

-To build the processor, the ``citeproc.js`` source code should be loaded into the Javascript interpreter context, together with a ``sys`` object provided by the integrator (see below), and the desired CSL style (as a string).
+To build the processor, the ``citeproc.js`` source code should be loaded into the JavaScript interpreter context, together with a ``sys`` object provided by the integrator (see below), and the desired CSL style (as a string).